PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * limit matching of cmtconfig=i686-slc5-gcc43-opt to i686-slc5-gcc43-opt jobs only
   * changed brokerage to use only T1 for many input jobs when weight is negative
   * removed computingElement matching in getJob for test jobs
   * use transtimelo for timeout of analysis transfers